coderRishiKrishna/coderRishiKrishna/README.md

 # Knowledge Not Shared is Wasted

 - 👋 Hi, I’m @coderRishiKrishna
-- 👀 I’m interested in improving my problem solving skills
+- 👀 I’m interested in improving my problem solving skills and learning new technologies.
-- 🌱 I’m currently learning functional programming paradigm
+- 🌱 I’m currently learning and working in python & c++ programming language.
 - 💞️ I’m looking to collaborate on various projects or challenges which will help me improve my skills

 <!---